Designorate

 4) Calculate the Risk Priority Number (RPN)

 Define the Risk Priority Number (RPN) for failure.
-The RPN is an equation that includes multiplying the above three factors to prioritize the faults and decide, and understand the importance to solve them.
+The RPN is an equation that includes multiplying the above three factors to prioritize the faults and decide and understand the importance of solving them.
 The RPN equation is:

 Risk Priority Number (RPN)= Severity x Occurrence x Detection